Nebraska's 2nd congressional district

 Nebraska's 2nd congressional district is a congressional district in the U.S. state of Nebraska that encompasses the core of the Omaha–Council Bluffs metropolitan area.
 It includes all of Douglas County, which includes the state's largest city Omaha; it also includes Saunders County and areas of western Sarpy County.
 It has been represented in the United States House of Representatives since 2017 by Don Bacon, a member of the Republican Party.

-With a Cook PVI of D+3, it is the most Democratic-leaning district with a Republican representative in the United States.
-The district was one of three congressional districts that voted for Kamala Harris in the 2024 presidential election while simultaneously electing a Republican in the concurrent House of Representatives elections.
+With a Cook Partisan Voting Index (Cook PVI) rating of D+3, it is the most Democratic-leaning district in the United States with a Republican representative, and one of three congressional districts nationwide with a Democratic Cook PVI rating but a Republican representative; the others are New York's 17th congressional district and Pennsylvania's 1st congressional district, both with a Cook PVI of D+1.
+These three were also the only U.S. congressional districts that voted for Kamala Harris in the 2024 presidential election while also electing a Republican in the concurrent House of Representatives elections.

 History

 While the rest of the state's electorate tends to be solidly Republican, the 2nd district is much more closely divided between the Republican and Democratic parties.
 In the 2010s, the district became known as a swing district; it was one of two districts with a margin of less than 5% in all elections held after the 2010 census.
 Since 2000, it has backed the electoral winner of the presidential election with the exceptions of 2012 and 2024.

 Since 1992, Nebraska is one of only two states in the United States that distributes their electoral votes for president by both congressional district and statewide popular vote (the other being Maine).
 In the 2008 United States presidential election, Democratic presidential candidate Barack Obama targeted the district as a strategy of breaking a potential electoral-vote tie.
 He won the district's electoral vote by a margin of 3,325 votes over Republican John McCain, who won the state's other four electoral votes.
 Obama's victory in the 2nd district meant that Nebraska's electoral delegation was split for the first time ever, and the first Nebraskan electoral vote for a Democrat since 1964.
 However, he subsequently failed to win the district in 2012 against Mitt Romney.
 In 2014, longtime Representative Lee Terry, a Republican, was ousted by Democratic challenger Brad Ashford, one of only two Republican incumbents that cycle to lose their seat.